SimaoAbranches/Elementos_project/Project1/docs/task3_eda.md

 ### 3. Correlation between numeric variables

-I computed the correlation matrix and made a heatmap (`outputs/plots/correlation_heatmap.png`).
+We computed the correlation matrix and made a heatmap (`outputs/plots/correlation_heatmap.png`).
 The correlation is a number between -1 and 1: